Plan Your Visit

 *Scroll down for more detailed directions.

 The Tobacco Museum at Duke Homestead contains 5,500 square feet of exhibits on the history of tobacco farming, manufacturing and advertising.
 Temporary exhibits address topics such as the decrease in family farms, unique pipes and spittoons, and other tobacco-related topics.

 The visitor center, historic house, and restroom facilities are all handicap accessible.
-A wheel chair is available for visitor use upon request.
-Site paths to and from the historic area are uneven and unpaved.
+A rubberized path leads from the Visitor Center to the Historic Area.
+Other paths to and from the historic area are uneven and/or unpaved (gravel and grass).
 Please talk to a staff member if you have questions about accessibility.

 The site hosts a picnic area with ten large picnic tables.
 This area is not covered, so please consider the weather when making your picnic plans.